You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Articles of Organization Fee

 This is the big one, the most important (and most expensive) form that you’ll file to start your Illinois LLC.
 The Illinois Secretary of State won’t officially recognize your business until you’ve successfully filed the Articles of Organization.
 The filing fee is $150 for hard copy filings.
 If you’re in a hurry and need to expedite the process, that’s an additional $100.
-Online submissions are $250 because they’re automatically given expedited processing.
-In case you’re fretting the cost, know that this is a one-time filing, so as long as it’s accepted, you won’t have to pay it again.
+In case you’re fretting about the cost, know that this is a one-time filing, so as long as it’s accepted, you won’t have to pay it again.

 You may not need a business license in Illinois.
 Or, you may need several.
 It all depends on the type and location of your business.
 For example, someone looking to open a brewery would need to apply for a Liquor Manufacturing License.
 Each city also has its own licensure requirements, so you’ll need to check with your local government to see if you might need additional licenses.
 Costs vary depending on the license.